Benjamin-Tomkins/CV/README.md

 #### <a name="Synopsis"></a>Past-stuff :

 + `In-dev: self-aligning wound healing plasters` __ efficiently reducing caesarean section scars without surgery.
-+ `Developed a new concept/prototype for a tiered compiler` __ representing software in matrix form, to be algebraically simplified before optimising with a language compiler.
++ `Proof of concept/prototype for a tiered compiler` __ representing software in matrix form, to be algebraically simplified before optimising with a language compiler.
 + `Designed and developed an integrated database numerical engine` __ enabling computation on medical data without violating patient confidentiality.
 + `Ai Cancer detection system` __ analysing voxel-based data for CT scanners to determine likelihood and specialist recommendation engine.
 + `Ai system for SLR lenses` __ predictive algorithm to boost the quality of glass lenses to be closer to that of gemstone lenses.